 Procedure for obtaining a release(s) of a Certificate(s) of Occupancy: Please review our inspection guideline brochure entitled "What to Expect When We Are Inspecting".
 Knowing what we are looking for should help you prepare for our inspection and expedite the receipt of your Certificate of Occupancy.

-Broward County's and the National Flood Insurance Program: With the cooperation of other County agencies, the Water Resources Division assists in maintaining the Federal Emergency Management Agency (FEMA) National Flood Insurance Program (NFIP) and the Community Rating System (CRS) in good standing which presently entitles policy holders in unincorporated Broward County to a 10% discount to their flood insurance premiums.
+Broward County's and the National Flood Insurance Program: With the cooperation of other County agencies, the Environmental License and Building Permitting Division assists in maintaining the Federal Emergency Management Agency (FEMA) National Flood Insurance Program (NFIP) and the Community Rating System (CRS) in good standing which presently entitles policy holders in unincorporated Broward County to a 15% discount to their flood insurance premiums.
 The County's administration of its floodplain management regulations and other activities have resulted in nearly $1 million savings to its residents in the unincorporated area.
-Through the Surface Water Management Program and other governmental agencies, the 10% discount is maintained by a number of activities including County drainage system maintenance, stricter regulatory standards, field visits, complaint resolution, flood zone inquiry requests, and community outreach projects such as the annual publication of the Flood News.
+Through the Surface Water Management Program and other governmental agencies, the 15% discount is maintained by a number of activities including County drainage system maintenance, stricter regulatory standards, field visits, complaint resolution, flood zone inquiry requests, and community outreach projects such as the annual publication of the Flood News.

-Flood Zones: The Water Resources Division provides flood zone information including Letters of Map Amendments (LOMA) and Letters of Map Revisions (LOMR) exclusively for the unincorporated areas of Broward County.
-Individuals seeking flood zone information outside unincorporated Broward need to contact their municipalities (flood zone contact numbers).
-General information about flood zones can be found in the environmental atlas.
-The contact numbers for flood zones in the municipalities are listed below.
-Note: Properties determined to be located within a Special Flood Hazard Area (A Zone) are usually required to have flood insurance.
+Flood Zones: The Environmental License and Building Permitting Division provides flood zone information including Letters of Map Amendments (LOMA) and Letters of Map Revisions (LOMR) exclusively for the unincorporated areas of Broward County.
+Individuals seeking flood zone information outside unincorporated Broward need to contact their municipalities (contact your floodplain manager).
+General information about flood zones can be found here.
 Please be aware that FEMA typically requires a thirty-day waiting period between the time flood insurance is purchased and the time coverage is in force.